wiety/wiety.github.io/cydia/README.md

-This is my beta repo used for som development in iOS.
+This is my beta repo used for some hobby development focused mainly on iOS.
-The packages found here are mostly only utilities as this is the way i would like to orientate.
+The packages found here are mostly only utilities.